We’re a motivated group of media savants. Some even call us rock stars. We help your company find and craft its story. Then we put it on the map.

 A die-hard New Yorker with unmatched experience in consumer media, Lisa comes to Silicon Valley by way of Us Weekly and Good Morning America.
 Prior to SG, Lisa was managing editor at Us Weekly, where she was responsible for editorial operations and making the trains run on time.
 Before embracing her love of pop culture, she weathered the morning show wars as a segment producer at GMA and as director of media relations at ABC News.

 Lisa excels at building brands and crafting finely-tuned messages that transcend traditional tech media and appeal to a mass audience.
-Her current clients include TOMS, Level, My Fitness Pal and Creative Live.
+Her clients have included TOMS, Timeful, Level Money and Beepi.
 Like others at SG, she also got her start in politics, working on the special election for Rep. Lois Capps and serving as communications director for Senator Ron Wyden.

 Lisa graduated from McGill University in Montreal, Quebec with a degree in Political Science.
 In her free time, Lisa can be found playing dress up with her girls, spinning (the other kind!) or indulging in her Pinterest shoe addiction.
 She resides in Burlingame — far away from the Kardashians — with her husband, their two daughters and feisty wheaten terrier.